samip5/JAMK-AADK/README.md

 Use this repository and complete each exercise as an own project inside this repository.
 Each exercise is described as an individual issue.
 Read carefully all the information and rules below before you start coding.

+Note!
+Don't delete or create a new issues to this repository!

 ## Repository structure